NateDimick/daily-hockey-digest/README.md

 1. styling to the html template
 1. switching from json files to a local or cloud instance of mongo db
 1. if I get really adventurous, implementing some ML to give betting suggestions for each game based on collected data
+1. integrate with the documented portions of the [NHL's API](https://gitlab.com/dword4/nhlapi)

 I have bigger ambitions for a local flask app to do similar operations as this, but with the info provided through a web page rather than a daily email.
 The daily email was a much faster project to get to MVP stage.
 This project may be deprecated from my use by next season.